 Medium-length layered haircuts are the best way to create movement, dimension, and versatility with your hair.
 They’re especially great for fine hair, according to Mia Morris, a senior hairstylist from Fort Lauderdale, FL.
 “Layering can be a tool to make fine, thin hair look thicker and have more volume.”

 👉 Key Things to Know First

-- Shoulder-length layered hair must be blow dried and straightend, if you want to avoid flipped out hair.
+- Shoulder-length layered hair must be blow-dried and straightened if you want to avoid flipped-out hair.

 - When hair is layered, it typically takes less time to blow dry.

-- If you ever want to go back to your hair being one-length, it will take longer to allower the shorter layers to grow back.
+- If you ever want to return to your one-length hair, it will take longer to allow the shorter layers to grow back.

 - Talk with your hairstylist about adding shorter, face-framing layers to flatter your face shape.

 - The thicker your hair, the longer you’ll want the layers to be to reduce weight.

 Here are photos of the most popular medium-layered haircuts.
 Save your top 3 to show your stylist at your next appointment.